feihong/react-quickstart/README.md

     yarn dev

-Start the server

-    yarn start

 Build the client app

     yarn build

+Start the server (only used on Glitch)

+    yarn start

 Run tests